Harnessing Artificial Intelligence to enhance the power of experimental social science research to improve the human condition

 The project is led by Sonja Vogt at HEC University of Lausanne and Ray Duch at Nuffield College University of Oxford.
 Our primary funding is from the Swiss National Science Foundation (#100018M-215519).

-Important elements of the project include:
+Some of the current project themes include: